getredash/website/src/pages/kb/data-sources/amazon-athena-setup.md

 {% callout info %}

-If you have trouble refreshing the Athena data source schema, toggle **Use Glue Data Catalog** under the Additional Settings menu.
+If you have trouble refreshing the Athena data source schema, check whether you're using [AWS Glue](https://docs.aws.amazon.com/athena/latest/ug/glue-athena.html).
+If so you should toggle **Use Glue Data Catalog** under the Additional Settings menu.

 {% endcallout %}